jimarcor/jimarcor.github.io/_pages/expeditions.md

   og_image: "expeditions/ecdf.png"
 ---

 Here there are the funded expeditions in which I have been part of.
 Find photographs and brief explanations of the fieldwork purposes in each folder.
-Please, take into account that not all the photographs have been uploaded here, and you can see more directly in [iNaturalist](https://www.inaturalist.org/people/jimarcor).
+Please, take into account that not all the photographs have been uploaded here, and you can see more directly on [iNaturalist](https://www.inaturalist.org/people/jimarcor).

 <nbsp>